GSA/fpki-guides/pages/PIV FAQs.md

 GUID | Global Unique Identification Number | Unique number within the CHUID that must be present.
 FASC-N | Federal Agency Smart Card Number | A unique number assigned to one PIV card and individual only.
 This number is the main identifier on a PIV card used by a PACS.
 NFI | Non-Federal Issuer | A non-federal agency certified to produce and issue PIV-I credentials UUID | Universally Unique Identifier | Alternate identifier for PIV-I cards since FASC-N are only available to Federal card issuers.
+FIPS 201 | Federal Information Processing Standard, Publication 201 | Standard specifying requirements for a common identification standard for Federal employees and contractors
 -- | relying party | Someone who requests and relies upon information provided from an external source to authenticate an identity.
 <br /><br /><br />